bajor/ai-tools-i-use-presentation/slides.md

-#### TODO:
+TODO:
-- add gifs with examples
-- separate it better on sections so I can present from github
----

-PK:"L.?
+- check spelling
+- rewrite to be more clear

-Short presentation about how I use AI tools as of Jul 2025 with humble-bragging about my personal projects so you can see real-world use-cases.
+# Short presentation about how I use AI tools as of Jul 2025 with humble-bragging about my personal projects so you can see real-world use-cases.

 ---